rbourgeois33/rbourgeois33.github.io/docs/posts/post2.md

 - Performance of an algorithm can vary dramatically between a naive and a smart implementation.
 - Performance of an implementation can vary dramatically between a "release" build and a "debug" build, and between machines of different quality.

 A big chunk of the implementation work is to force the compile-runtime pipeline to deliver the values of $f$ and $m$ that you desire.
 In this sense, I find CPU optimization is harder than GPU optimization because the gap between the implementation and the runtime is wider.
-In GPU programming, you are writing native SIMD code, and you can  control the L1 cache via `shared` memory.
+In GPU programming, you are writing native SIMD code (see [this cool Kokkos article about SIMD](https://kokkos.org/kokkos-core-wiki/ProgrammingGuide/SIMD.html)), and you can  control the L1 cache via `shared` memory.
 For CPU programming, you cannot control the cache, and using SIMD instructions is a pain.
 Also, the Nvidia profilers are just fantastic.
 But this could be (and probably is) an exposition bias from me.
 Most research papers talk about $f$ and $m$ as properties of the algorithm.
 This makes sense and is a useful approximation, but does implicitly assume that the algorithm is perfectly implemented.
 In reality, you have to write code and hope that the compiler/runtime does a good job of doing what you want it to do.

 Let's consider the example of a very well-studied operation: the $n\times n$, **dense matrix multiplication**, `C+=A.B` (1st homework of [CS267](https://sites.google.com/lbl.gov/cs267-spr2022) and topic of the 2nd and 3rd lectures).